jorbDehmel/oak/README.md

 nor resemblance to any other programming languages, frameworks or prototypes of the same name.
 Unique names are increasingly difficult to find for programming languages.
-The `Oak` referenced here was developed independently from any similarly-names items.
+The `Oak` referenced here was developed independently from any similarly named items.

 ## License